 The mark of a true champion is how to handle defeat and it's how we live that creates the legacy that lives on after we die.
 The continuance at death.
 Jack was my hero.
 This lives on.
 I'd lost something wonderful from my life when he passed on, though I was hugely privileged to have had him enter my life.
 Animals do have a soul and the spirit had already left when I placed him into the ground to return the biological components.
 Jack's spirit may have moved on, but I keep him always in my memory.

 I hadn't encountered a white feather for over two years, but two days after I found Jack's lifeless body there was one on the very spot where he rested.
 An angel's symbol of peace and farewell.
 Jack was so much more than a pet.
 He was my friend.
 After more than 40 years, the nearly forgotten memory of an early friend, Mick, a lovely Border Collie, entered my consciousness for no apparent reason.
 Now Felix has gone, but never forgotten.
-Even before that: Monty, Emma.
+Even before that: Monty, Emmy.
 The semi-feral Domino.
 My best friends.
 And now I look after and care for Bella and young Teddy - dogs.
 A Jackachuahua and Chihuahua - terrific creatures and very much alive.
 The rest are all memories, but at last safe with me.
 Wonderful creatures.
 In my life I have been blessed with many friends.